How to Solve Hyper-V Cannot Delete Checkpoint | 5 Solutions

 It's not a good idea to delete the .avhdx file in VM folder directly, because it may cause the checkpoint tree to fail.

-The normal steps to delete a checkpoint is:
+The normal steps to delete a checkpoint are:

 Note if you need to delete all subsequent checkpoints, right-click the earliest checkpoint and click "Delete Checkpoint Subtree".